tfc/tfc.github.io/posts/2022-12-05-book-review-a-philosophy-of-software-design.md

 > those programs or what good programs should look like.

-Apart from all the computer languages with their different specialties, (non-)agile development methodologies, tooling as debuggers, linters, version control systems, and techniques such as object-oriented/functional programs, schools, universities and developers' book shelves typically lack material about how software should generally be *designed*.
+Apart from all the computer languages with their different specialties, agile or non-agile development methodologies, tooling as debuggers, linters, version control systems, and techniques such as object-oriented/functional programs, schools, universities and developers' book shelves typically lack material about how software should generally be *designed*.

 The average developer just changes their code until the tooling stops emitting errors/warnings and the code actually does what it is written for.